Sidart : Restaurant Review : Part II

 Things finally looked up with an animal that has given so much to the world.
 It was a text-book example of fine-dining - beef cooked to sous vide-like finery, beautifully sandwiched between jerusalem artichoke puree and the verdant freshness of leeks.
 Both by its dance of flavours and prance of textures, it deserved to be eaten in carefully enjoyed mouthfuls.

 On this visit, Chef Siddharth Sahrawath again resumed the practice of personally parking some of his creations at our table,and walked up to our table to present at least three of the offerings from the menu.
 He was genial and patient later when requested to pose with my friend while I took serial attempts to play the peerless photographer.
 Hopefully I'll get a richer chance in the future to ladle praise on him.
-Anything ,things, as they say, happen for a reason.
+Anyway, things, as they say, happen for a reason.
 I'll take a break from fine-dining now and channel more time into exploring kitchens that fixate more on vibrant flavours and less on compositional prettiness.

 UPNWORLD welcomes your comments.